center for collaborative democracy

 - Lower income taxes on low-income families.

-- Introduce a Federal value added tax (VAT) and transition state sales taxes to state VATs, offsetting their costs to low income consumers through cash refunds.
+- Introduce a Federal value added tax (VAT) and incentivize states to replace their sales taxes with VATs, offsetting both costs to low income consumers through cash refunds.

-- Increase intergenerational mobility by:a.
-Shifting from an estate tax to an inheritance tax based on income of the beneficiary not of the deceasedb.
-Taxing the value of inheritance at the time it was transferredc.
-Lowering the size of estate that is exempt from tax (currently $27 million per couple)d.
-Eliminating the stepped-up basis transfer of inherited wealth, so that descendants would pay capital gains at the time of sale based on original purchase price rather than the value at the time of inheritance
+- Eliminating the stepped-up basis transfer of inherited wealth, so that descendants would pay capital gains at the time of sale based on original purchase price rather than the value at the time of inheritance

 To increase productivity and economic growth, the proposals for business taxes are: